mdashaf/facemask_dectector/README.md

 ##Follow the the instruction for run this code:

--Open the project file in your IDE.
+1) Open the project file in your IDE.
--Before  run this project at first:
+2) Before  run this project at first:
         - Open 'pubspec.yaml'
-        - Press the 'pub get' which will be shown on right top -If your IDE setup is okay, then run & enjoy.
+        - Press the 'pub get' which will be shown on right top
+3) If your IDE setup is okay, then run & enjoy.

 ##